Fatigue

 • How fatigue affects the person's work and social activities

 Doctors then do a physical examination.
 Because many disorders can cause fatigue, the physical examination is very thorough, particularly in people with chronic fatigue.
-In particular, doctors also do a neurologic examination to evaluate the person's muscle strength and tone, reflexes, gait, mood, and mental status.
+Doctors also do a neurologic examination to evaluate the person's muscle strength and tone, reflexes, gait, mood, and mental status.
 The history and physical examination are more likely to reveal the cause of fatigue of more recent onset.
 A cause is also more likely to be found when fatigue is one of many symptoms than when fatigue is the only symptom.
 Fatigue that worsens with activity and lessens with rest suggests a physical disorder.

 Table